 Frequently Asked Questions

-A: No and in fact, it is very gentle and relaxing.
-Many people fall asleep during treatment due to the release process.
+A: Wonderfully, no. Myofascial Release Therapy is actually very gentle and profoundly relaxing.
+Many people actually fall asleep during treatment due to the fascial release process.
+You will feel “loopy” and deeply relaxed post treatment!

 Q: Is it Massage?

-A: No. Even though it is a massage therapy modality, it is not conventional massage.
-Fascial Release Therapy is extremely precise acupressure which aims to locate and release frozen fascia that is restricting your mobility, circulation, and causing pain.
+A: It isn’t.
+Even though it is a massage therapy modality, it is not conventional massage like “deep tissue”.
+Myofascial Release Therapy is extremely precise acupressure which targets and releases tight fascia that is restricting your mobility, circulation, and mostly likely causing pain.
+MFR, paradoxically, goes deeper than “deep tissue”.

 Q: How many sessions will it take?

-A: There are several factors that play a part in how much FRT therapy it will take which are, but not limited to:
+There are several factors that play a part in how much MFR therapy it will take which are, but not limited to:

 -

-How deep and far does the tension goes
+How frozen the musculoskeletal (fascial) tissue is and how far the tension goes

 -